nKelidhs/beers-api/README.md

 The API handles beers with the basic CRUD operations.
 It is build with Java using the Spring Boot Framework and uses PostgreSQL Database.
 Lastly, JWT authentication is implemented.

-This project was created as a job assignment.
+This API was created as a job assignment.

 <p align="right">(<a href="#top">back to top</a>)</p>